My first project this Easter was some simple, DIY, wire Easter egg ears.

 - Some eggs to wear the crowns.
 They can be real (then boiled), chocolate or fake.
 I used some cheap plastic eggs that Miss M chose.

 - Wire: I used some 0.5 mm wire, which I had in silver, pink and mint from another project.
 A similar wire, such as plain silver wire, is available at most craft stores.
+Some will have wire in other colours as well.
 Slightly thicker wire would also work, but I would not use thinner wire as it will be too difficult to see your crowns on your eggs.

-- Scissors or shears to cut the wire.
+- Scissors or shears or even wire cutters to cut the wire.

 - A Lego brick.
 This is just to ensure consistent ear sizing.
 A Duplo brick or anything else of similar size would work just as well.